rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 Under this setup, the maze is modelled as a **graph** where nodes represent cells and edges represent walls, and the task consists of finding a **spanning tree** for that model.

-{% include figure image_path="assets/images/maze-graph.gif" alt="graph-theory-based maze generation" caption="Graph-theory based maze generation.
+{% include figure image_path="assets/images/maze-graph.gif" alt="graph-theory-based maze generation" caption="Graph-theory-based maze generation.
 Source: Wikipedia" %}

 For this project I chose
 [Wilson's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Wilson's_algorithm),